devan-23/Weather-App-PHP/README.md

-# Movie Recommender App
+# Weather App
-This is a Movie/TV Show Recommender Engine built using PHP, HTML, and CSS.
-The application allows users to search for movies and TV shows based on genres or tags like romance, comedy, action, and more, displaying personalized recommendations based on user input.
+This is a Weather App Engine built using PHP, HTML, and CSS.
+The application allows users to check the current weather of the selected city.

 ## Features
-Dynamic Movie Recommendations: Displays movies or TV shows based on user-specified genres/tags.
-Filter Movies by Genre: Users can filter movie recommendations by selecting specific tags.
-User Input: Allows users to query movie/TV show details by providing tags.
+Displays current weather for the selected city, including Current temperature (°C),Feels-like temperature,Weather description (e.g., “Clear sky”), Humidity level (%),Wind speed (m/s)
 ## Tech Stack
 Backend: PHP 8.0+
 Frontend: HTML5, CSS, JavaScript
-Server Requirements: Apache/Nginx server with PHP and MySQL installed.
+Server Requirements: Apache/Nginx server with PHP and JSON.